near/docs/docs/3.tutorials/auction/1-basic.md

 - The `predecessor` gives the account (or contract) that directly called the bid method, this can be different to the signer who initially signed the transaction leading to the execution of this method.
 If pivortex.near calls a contract proxy-contract.near which then calls bid on this contract the predecessor would be proxy-contract.near and the signer would be pivortex.near.
 For security purposes, so a malicious contract can't place a bid in your name, we stick with predecessor using here.
 - The contract returns a `Promise` that will execute the transfer of $NEAR tokens back to the previous bidder.

-Note that in the case of the first bid the contract will send 1 YoctoNEAR to itself, this is fine as we can safely assume that the contract will have the lowest denomination of NEAR available to send to itself.
+Note that in the case of the first bid the contract will send 1 YoctoNEAR to itself, this is fine as we can safely assume that the contract will have the lowest denomination of $NEAR available to send to itself.

 ---